 Applying for the Elementary Mathematics Teaching Major

-In addition to meeting minimum requirements for admission to the teacher preparation program, admission to the elementary mathematics teaching major is competitive and requires submission of the Supplemental Application for Admission to the Elementary Mathematics Teaching Major before 5:00 PM on Friday, December 14, 2018 (see link below).
+In addition to meeting minimum requirements for admission to the teacher preparation program, admission to the elementary mathematics teaching major is competitive and requires submission of the Supplemental Application for Admission to the Elementary Mathematics Teaching Major before 5:00 PM on Friday, December 13, 2019.
 Applicants will receive decisions about admission to the teacher preparation program the week before spring break.
 However, decisions about admission to the mathematics teaching major are made and communicated before the beginning of spring semester so students can adjust their spring semester schedules accordingly.
-Therefore, applicants who do not submit the supplemental application and required transcripts before the December 14 deadline, or who are not fully admissible to the teacher preparation program on January 2, 2019 cannot be considered for immediate admission to the elementary mathematics teaching major.
+Therefore, applicants who do not submit the supplemental application and required transcripts before the December 13 deadline, or who are not fully admissible to the teacher preparation program on January 2, 2020 cannot be considered for immediate admission to the elementary mathematics teaching major.
 Please follow the instructions on the supplemental application.

 The Application Package

 A complete application package includes the following items.
 Incomplete applications will not be processed.
 Paper materials must be submitted in a single package to 134 Erickson before 5:00 p.m. on December 13, 2019:

 - Official scores on the SAT-with-Essay (taken 3/5/16 or later)

 - Acceleration Grid (Elementary) (only for students who already have at least 56 credits)

 - Acceleration Grid (Secondary) (only for students who already have at least 56 credits)